psf/request-for/2019-Q1-PyPI/RFI.md

 #### Summary

-Accessibility audit and follow-on accessibility repair work, implementing localization and internationalization features and recruiting translators and integrating translations into PyPI.
+Accessibility audit and follow-on accessibility repair work, implementing localization and internationalization features for views, creating tooling to support translators, and integrating translations into PyPI.

 #### Specific Tasks